-This delicate dish, kukurmutta pulao, originally comes from Jodhpur in Rajasthan.
+This mushroom pulao, kukurmutta pulao, comes from Jodhpur in Rajasthan.
 The flavour of the mint complements the mushrooms and the spices are more aromatic than hot.

 Dishes from Jodhpur are characterised by being delicate and mildly spiced and this one is no different.

 You can use almost any kind of mushroom in this dish, provided it is fresh.
-Do not used dried mushrooms, even if they are soaked, as their flavour will be too intense.
-Good, fresh field mushrooms, button or cup mushrooms are best.
+Do not use dried mushrooms, even if they are soaked, because their flavour will be too intense.
+Good, fresh field, button or cup mushrooms are best.

 - 2 tbsp vegetable oil

 - 1 brown onion – finely chopped

 - 20 g ginger – minced

 - 2 tbsp mint leaves – finely chopped